Mathematical specification of hitomezashi designs: Fibonacci snowflakes and Pell persimmons

 where $\overline{q}$ denotes $L\leftrightarrow R$ in $q$, and $q_0=\epsilon$ and $q_1=R$.
 The $n$-th Fibonacci snowflake has as its boundary curve the four-fold concatenation $(q_{3n+1})^4$ (Blondin-Mass\'{e}, Brlek, Garon, et al., 2011).
 Note that these steps are drawn without lifting one's pen from the page; they are not created in two stages as hitomezashi loops are.
 The first few are shown in Figure \ref{snow}.

 These objects were identified in a systematic search for polyominoes that tile the plane (Blondin-Mass\'{e} et al., 2009).
 They have a number of interesting properties.
-The Fibonacci snowflakes are pseudo-squares, tiling the plane in two ways.
-The perimeter length of the $n$-th is $4F_{3n+1}$.
+The Fibonacci snowflakes are pseudo-squares, tiling the plane in such a way that each polyonimo is bordered by four copies of itself, as indicated in Figure \ref{tess}.
+The perimeter length of the $n$-th snowflake is $4F_{3n-2}$.

 From the recursion relation it is established that